cando/slides/presentations/programming_with_algebra/index.md

 back again to this slide.

 Can be seen as a mapping from one category to another.
+To be a functor i have to know how to map objects but also how to map arrows/functions!

 If i know how to transform a triangle into a square, i must know how to transform a boxed triangle in a boxed square, isn' it?